 - The handling editor at the journal is Susan, a psychology professor.
 Meet Susan — she’s great!
 Susan works as editor for the journal without payment.
 She browses the paper, decides it deserves a chance, and sends it out to 2 peer-reviewers, Andy and Claire.

-- Researches Andy and Claire (a post-doc and a professor) review the paper, without payment.
+- Researchers Andy and Claire (a post-doc and a professor) review the paper, without payment.
 So far, the journal has done nothing, except for running an online submission system where authors can submit manuscripts.

 - So far, Bob has earned -US$1,500 with his paper.
 If you meet Bob, please invite him to a beer when he tells you his paper got accepted.
 Bob needs you right now.
 The journal has done nearly nothing so far.
-The publisher now moves the paper into a PDF file with the journal layout, put the paper online, and include it in a printed version of the journal that is released e.g. once a month.
+The publisher now moves the paper into a PDF file with the journal layout, puts the paper online, and includes it in a printed version of the journal that is released e.g. once a month.

 - After the paper is published, Bob wants to read his own paper, but he cannot: No University can afford subscriptions to all journals, and the journal Bob submitted his paper to, a highly respectable journal in his field, is too expensive for his University library to purchase.
 Note that he works at the top-rated University in the world, Harvard University, but even Harvard can no longer afford the absurd fees publishers charge (about $3.5m per year in 2012).
 To read his own paper, Bob now is forced to obtain it illegally, by asking his colleagues to share it with him, or by using the service sci-hub.
+Bob is also not allowed to put the final version of his own paper on his website.

 This is how things have worked for many of my papers.
 The procedure varies a bit, but in clinical psychology, psychiatry, and methodology, the above is standard practice and representative of publishing in these fields.